 Samhein (pronounces sow-in) represented the ultimate liminal transition.
 It was believed that on this day the souls of those who’d died that year travelled into the otherworld.
 Other sources say the spirits of the dead came back to play tricks on the living.
 Regardless, the dead and the living interacted on this day more than any other.

 Personally I love this.
 Rituals like these help us mortals make sense of the process of dying and living.
 I also love it because it gives form to an exchange or relationship with the darker sides of our own natures.
+Possibly those we are more familiar with since the stress of covid has hit!

 In Celtic times bonfires were lit to help the dead on their journey and keep them away from the living.
 The Celtic priests (Druids) were also able to make predictions about the future on this day, which they did during large bonfires where they wore animal skins and sacrificed crops to the spirits.